 Invoice factoring is sometimes described as selling your unpaid invoices to a third party at a discount.
 Your fees will vary depending on how much you factor, the value of the invoices, and other details, but rates are as low as 0.25 percent when you work with Viva.

-Naturally, invoice factoring is the better solution if you won’t qualify for PO financing because you need cash for something other than finished goods such as payroll, your supplier doesn’t have good credit, or you don’t need six figures’ worth of goods.
+Naturally, invoice factoring is the better solution if you won’t qualify for PO financing because you need cash for something other than finished goods such as payroll, your supplier has bad credit, or you don’t need larger orders like six figures’ worth of goods.
 It’s also generally the less expensive of the two options.

 Alternatives to Invoice Factoring